 The UNFCCC, which entered into force in 1994, provides an overall framework for intergovernmental efforts to tackle the challenge posed by climate change.
 Since 1994, at each session of the Conference of the Parties, Parties have taken decisions on the development and transfer of environmentally sound technologies (ESTs).
-These decisions have laid down specific actions to be undertaken by Parties, the subsidiary bodies, the Expert Group on Technology Transfer, the Technology Executive Committee and the secretariat to promote the development and transfer of ESTs.
+These decisions have laid down specific actions to be undertaken by Parties, the subsidiary bodies, the Expert Group on Technology Transfer, the Technology Executive Committee, the Climate Technology Centre and Network and the secretariat to promote the development and transfer of ESTs.
 Some milestones can be identified in the evolution of the issue of the development and transfer of ESTs over time.

 |1992 Agenda 21||1994 UNFCCC||2001 Marrakesh Accords|

 |The UN Conference on Environment and Development held in 1992 in Rio de Janeiro, Brazil, established Agenda 21 and the three Rio Conventions, including the UNFCCC.
 Chapter 34 of Agenda 21 focuses on the transfer of environmentally sound technologies (ESTs), technology cooperation and capacity-building, which provided a basis for most of the early decisions on the development and transfer of technologies under the Convention.||The UNFCCC, which entered into force in 1994, provides an overall framework for intergovernmental efforts to tackle the challenge posed by climate change.
 The provisions of the Convention relevant to the development and transfer of technologies are contained in Article 4, paragraphs 1(c), 3, 5 and 7.||The framework for meaningful and effective actions to enhance the implementation of Article 4, paragraph 5, of the Convention, also referred to as the technology transfer framework, was adopted as part of the Marrakesh Accords ().|